CodeFreezr/100-days-of-code/r1-log.md

 So, Rosetta is a very high obstacle to climb.
 But even it costs some days, I hope I will have the power to crack the nut.
 Lets see.
 https://twitter.com/DetlefBurkhardt/status/963187321574223873

+### R1D21:
+Today Lesson was handling Environment-Variables (get/set) in golang and groovy System-, Go-Process or JVM-wide.
+The main obstacles to create a multiplatform solution for windows and unix-based systems are different storage stragies files / registry.